tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - THE INTERNAL QUESTIONS: What is my intention?
 What action should be taken?
   - DISCUSSION: Are there situations or relationships in which you regularly feel confused or indecisive?
 How might your confusion be protecting you in these situations or relationships?

+  - When you’re confused, you’ll find yourself dithering, changing your mind constantly, and being nearly unable to focus or ground yourself.
+Confusion is a form of dissociation that takes you out of commission when you’ve lost your way.
+It’s a bit like apathy, which is also a masking state.
+  - When you’re confused, ask yourself what your intention is.
+Don’t focus on which direction you should go in, what choice you should make, or what thing you should do, but on what your intention is.
+Your confusion will stop you when you’re not following your instincts or your flowing fear.
+  - When you’re confused, it’s important to understand that something aware inside you is working on your behalf.
+If you can stop yourself and reassess your position when your confusion arises, you’ll be able to connect to that awareness and find your way back to the center of your meaningful, whole life.
+  - It can be difficult to help others honor their confusion, as you may be tempted to take an incorrect position as the knower of all things and the giver of all answers.
+Instead, help them honor their need for a time-out and support them in regaining their instincts, decisiveness, and ingenuity.

 - **JEALOUSY: Relational Radar**
   - ACTION REQUIRED: Jealousy arises when your connection to love, mate-retention, or loyalty is threatened.
   - GIFTS: Fairness ~ Commitment ~ Security ~ Connection ~ Loyalty
   - THE INTERNAL QUESTIONS: What has been betrayed?
 What must be healed and restored?
   - DISCUSSION: What do your jealousy and envy tell you about what you may be missing, wanting, or needing in your life?
 Karla has said that a great question to ask jealousy and envy in order to help them focus on the entire situation and everyone’s needs is: “What would be fair?”

+  - Jealousy and envy are separate emotional states, but they both arise in response to unfaithfulness or deceit in an intimate relationship.
+They are a mixture of anger and fear, and they attempt to set or restore lost boundaries.
+  - Jealousy is a combination of intuition and self-protection that arises in its mood state when your most important relationships are threatened.
+Intimacy and security in intimate relationships is extremely important to your health and well-being, so much so that you’ll feel physically threatened when you sense betrayal from your mate.
+  - If your partner is unreliable, or your position as the primary focus of your partner is threatened, your jealousy will be a natural and healthy response.
+However, if you don’t listen to and honor your jealousy, it will tend to drag you into a feedback loop that can make your life uncomfortable.
+  - Jealousy is a form of anger that you’ve been holding onto, and it’s time to let it go and channel it into your boundary.
+Channeling your jealousy into your boundary will help strengthen it, and then you can address your shock and diminishment with renewed strength.
+  - When you’re done with your jealousy, thank it and let it know it’s welcome in the future to help you choose, maintain, and watch over the most important relationships in your life.
+  - Jealousy is a common emotion, and while it may be difficult to deal with, it is not disordered.
+It is your job to restore your boundaries, intuition, and ability to choose devoted relationships, not to forever rid yourself of the healing force of jealousy.
+  - If you can help people honor and listen to their jealousy, you’ll perform a great healing service.
+If you try to argue or shame people out of their jealousy, you’ll disable their instincts and their boundaries.

 - **ENVY: Interactional Radar**
   - ACTION REQUIRED: Envy arises when your connection to material security, resources, or recognition is threatened.
   - GIFTS: Fairness ~ Security ~ Access to resources ~ Proper recognition ~ Self-preservation
   - THE INTERNAL QUESTIONS: What has been betrayed?
 What must be made right?

+  - Envy is similar to jealousy in that it is a mixture of boundary-restoring anger and intuitive fear.
+It alerts you to the risks to your position and security in your social group, but it does so in connection to the fair and equitable distribution of resources and recognition, rather than threats to your reproductive survival.
+  - Envy is a powerful emotion that can lead to the destruction of your boundaries, your intuition, and your effectiveness.
+It is easy to see why envy has such a bad reputation.
+  - Envy, when properly honored and channeled, helps you understand social structures and work within them or leave them behind if you cannot work within them.
+It gives you the internal security and intuition you need to meet and respond to the many threats and sudden changes you’ll experience in your quest for resources.
+  - When you can accept the intense anger inside envy and move it out of your body, you’ll be able to calm yourself enough to focus and access the intuition envy carries with it.
+When you can treat your behaviors as strategies, you’ll be able to explore and amend them in favor of newer strategies that may fit into your present-day social situation in more advantageous ways.
+  - When you’re done with the exercise, bless your envy and place it in your emotional realm.
+It will give you the inner strength and awareness you need to observe and even celebrate the gains and recognitions of others while you nurture your own connections to resources, social support, and recognition.
+  - If you are still stuck on envy, you may need to see a therapist. envy is a powerful emotion, and it can throw you into the rapids if you aren’t careful.
+It can also be caused by a childhood that twisted your envy into greed.
+  - Envy is the emotion that arises in response to a threat to your social standing and resources.
+It can be difficult to work with, because it often goes along with shame, which many people have difficulty dealing with.

 - **PANIC AND TERROR: Frozen Fire**
   - ACTION REQUIRED: Panic and terror arise when your physical life is directly and immediately threatened.
 You have three choices: Fight, flee, or freeze.